CarlSargunar/Aspire-Demo/Docker Demo/Readme.md

 The docker compose file is configured to use the following environment variables:

 - DOCKER_REGISTRY - The registry to use for the images.
 If null or not set, the images will be built locally.
+- USER_SECRETS_PATH - The path to the user secrets directory.
+- HTTPS_CERT_PATH - The path to the HTTPS certificate directory.

 To build the entire application, use the following command:

     docker-compose up --build